chieftain0/TicTacToe/README.md

 # TicTacToe
-Play TicTacToe in the console
+Play TicTacToe on the console

+Just include TicTacToe.h in your code and call PlayGame()